Christos Kakkalos: The first ascent of Mytikas

 On 28 July 1913, the Swiss Daniel Baud-Bovy and Frédéric Boissonnas reached the place Litochoro (about 400 m).
 They hired the lumberjacks Christos Kakkalos and Nikos Bistikos to lead them to the summit of Mount Olympus.
 The next day they started the ascent.
 At noon they reached the monastery of Agios Dionysios (820 m), went from there to Petrostrouga (1940 m) and stayed there overnight.
 On 30 July, they reached the Muses Plateau (about 2600 m) and climbed the peaks of Profitis Elias and Toumba.
 With the peaks of Mytikas and Stefani in mind, they decided to descend again and stayed in a log cabin (probably in the Paliokaliva) near today's mountain hut Spilios Agapitos (2040 m).
 On 31 July, they wanted to cancel their project and started their way back to Litochoro.
 During the descent, they changed their mind and stayed in Prionia (1100 m).
 On 1 August, they climbed back up to the lumberjack hut.

 On the morning of 2 August 1913, the two Swiss, their guides and two shepherds, who were hired to carry the heavy photographic equipment, left the lumberjack hut for the summit region.
 It was raining, it was cold and foggy.
 On the way the two shepherds and the leader Nikos Bistikos stayed behind.

 When the trio had climbed the supposed summit, they realized they had made a mistake when they saw the Mytikas above them.
 Kakkalos took the photo equipment and began the final ascent.
-A short time later, they climbed at 10.25 clock the summit of Mount Olympus.
+A short time later, they climbed at 10.25 o'clock the summit of Mount Olympus.